Warren1001/MrLlamaSCStreamInfo/PlugY1.13InstallGuide.md

 # How to install PlugY for Diablo 2 version 1.13d

 #### Because this is for an outdated version of Diablo 2, if you also want to play Battle.net, you will need two separate installations.

-#### Additionally, there has been a third-party update of PlugY for 1.14d (the current latest version of Diablo 2).
-However, it has neither stood the test of time nor was it reviewed by the original author of PlugY, Yohann.
-If you are still interested in using the updated version, you can find the guide [here](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/PlugY1.14InstallGuide.md).

 #### Finally, there is [a video guide](https://www.youtube.com/watch?v=czO1LYKytG8) you can use instead of text guide, but people have reported issues with some of the steps he has shown in the guide.
 It is also a little over-complicated.